kultmedia/local-proxy/README.md

 ## Variables

-The project uses some variables that can be customized inside [Dockerfile](Dockerfile) Here is the recap:
+The project uses some variables that can be customized inside [Dockerfile](Dockerfile).

+Here is the recap:

 | Variable Name | Description                                              | Default value       |